Ola-mide/alx-low_level_programming/0x02-functions_nested_loops/README.md

-1-alphabet.c -  a function that prints the alphabet, in lowercase, followed by a new line 3-islower.c - a function that checks for lowercase character 4-isalpha.c - a function that checks for alphabetic character
+1-alphabet.c -  a function that prints the alphabet, in lowercase, followed by a new line 3-islower.c - a function that checks for lowercase character 4-isalpha.c - a function that checks for alphabetic character 5-sign.c - a function that prints the sign of a number